Planning and Scheduling Team Projects

 This detailed thinking helps you ensure that the schedule is workable, that the right people are assigned to each task, and that you have workarounds for potential problems before you start.

-Finally, you can use Gantt charts to keep your team and your sponsors informed of progress.
+Finally, you can use them to keep your team and your sponsors informed of progress.
 Simply update the chart to show schedule changes and their implications, or use it to communicate that key tasks have been completed.

-You can see an example Gantt chart in figure 1, below:
+You can see an example in figure 1, below:

 To create one for your project, follow these steps, using our example as a guide.